OSCELOT/MyMessages/README.md

 My Messages (version 2.4.2-3800.2) rebuilt with 3800.2.0 Building Block APIs.

 1. Using 3800.2.0 Blackboard APIs.

+Note: Below is a short history for 9.1 Releases and earlier SaaS Releases

 The unm-unmmymessages-q4-2019.war (version 2.4.1-q4.2019) is the WAR file for Blackboard Learn SaaS 3800.0.0 (not 3800.x.0) and Q4 2019 (Original Experience only).